A 2025 Guide to Teaching English in China

 China is like the USA in this regard.
 This means China is a monolithic society and monolingual to a large extent.

-Many people know some English in big cities, and you will be fine without speaking any variant of Chinese.
+In big cities, many people know some English, and you will be fine without speaking any variant of Chinese.

-But outside that, especially in rural areas, it is difficult to find someone who can speak English.
+However, outside that, especially in rural areas, finding someone who can speak English is difficult.
 Most locals will know little to no English.
 And you are pretty much on your own.

-The signboards, menus, internet, newspapers, hoardings, and nearly everything are in the local language.
-So, it would be a challenge to survive and make your stay comfortable without communicating in Chinese.
+Signboards, menus, the internet, newspapers, hoardings, and nearly everything else are in the local language.
+So, surviving and staying comfortable without communicating in Chinese would be challenging.

 With no genuine interactions with natives, you won’t be able to immerse yourself in culture.